Toyman: Hiro Okamura

+In Superman/Batman #26, Okamura fakes his own kidnapping at the hands of Winslow Schott.
+Superboy and Robin attempt to rescue Okamura, but offer their friendship to him after learning of his scheme and realizing that he is lonely.
+Okamura attends Superboy's funeral at Titans Tower after he is killed during the Infinite Crisis event.

 A future version of Okamura, allied with a power-hungry group of Titans, travels back in time to the modern day to cement their power-base in Teen Titans (vol. 3) #52 (January 2008).

 Okamura appears as one of Winslow Schott's androids in Action Comics #865; given the unreliable nature of Schott's narration, Hiro's status as his android creation is suspect.

-In 2011, "The New 52" rebooted the DC Comics universe.
+In 2011, The New 52 rebooted the DC Comics universe.
 Hiro Okamura operates as the Toymaster.
-He and his friend Agnes have reverse-engineered the works of Silas Stone and Professor Emil Hamilton to create a massive multiplayer online role-playing game that puts the players with Batman and Superman in real life.
-When it comes to the Toymaster's latest game, Jimmy Olsen is one of the players that will partake in the game that will involve the killing of Batman.
-When Batman and Superman track down the Toymaster, he warns Batman of their weakness of being beaten down in real life while also stating that his game has somehow began to manifest in real life.
-Before Batman can destroy the console to end the game, the Toymaster's building is then attacked by Mongul, who plans to make the Toymaster's game real for him.

-Okamura later appears as a confidant at his Toymaster Gameshop for a witness named Condesa to Clark Kent and Lois Lane's story on HODOR_Root, in which he agrees to help them.
+He appears as a confidant at his Toymaster Gameshop for a witness named Condesa to Clark Kent and Lois Lane's story on HODOR_Root, in which he agrees to help them.

 Skills and abilities

-The Toyman does not have powers, but he does possess an incredible technological prowess and expertise in robotics, as well as knowledge of biological weaponry.
+Toyman does not have powers, but he does possess an incredible technological prowess and expertise in robotics, as well as knowledge of biological weaponry.
 Despite the childish motif which he usually insists on incorporating, his creations are highly sophisticated, destructive, and dangerous.
 In addition, most of these inventions have an innocuous or even comical appearance that disconcerts his opponents.

 The second Toyman possesses skills identical to Winslow Schott.

-The heroic Toyman is an excellent engineer, able to fix most machinery (such as giant robots and computer hardware).
+The Japanese Toyman is an excellent engineer, able to fix most machinery (such as giant robots and computer hardware).